About Chiharu's

 What’s truly remarkable is that it’s never too late to experience healing

-In 2012, I embarked on a transformative journey by joining “The Healer’s Training for the Whole Human Being,” led by Dr. Richard Jelusich.
-This experience challenged me to confront and release old patterns fostering inner strength, wisdom, and self-love.
-Through Anthroposophy and the healer’s training, I gained a deeper understanding of myself and embraced the concept of being a “whole human being,” striving for balance in mental, emotional, physical, and spiritual aspects.
+In 2011, I began a transformative journey through Integrative Chakra Therapy for the Whole Human Being (formerly “The Healer’s Training for the Whole Human Being”) with Dr. Richard Jelusich, lead faculty at the California Institute of Human Science.
+This experience guided me to release old patterns and embrace inner strength, wisdom, and self-love.
+Combined with Anthroposophy, it helped me understand the importance of being a “whole human being,” balancing mental, emotional, physical, and spiritual aspects.